newsnowlabs/runcvm/README.md

 docker run -it --runtime=runcvm --env=RUNCVM_DISKS=/disk1,/home,ext4,5G <docker-image>
 ```

-In this example, RUNCVM will check for existence of a file at `/disk1` within <docker-image>, and if not found create a 5G backing file (in the container's filesystem, typically overlay2) with an ext4 filesystem, then add the disk to `/etc/fstab` and mount it within the VM.
+In this example, RunCVM will check for existence of a file at `/disk1` within <docker-image>, and if not found create a 5G backing file (in the container's filesystem, typically overlay2) with an ext4 filesystem, then add the disk to `/etc/fstab` and mount it within the VM.

 #### Example #2